• ECTS

 Additional information

-CC Assessments
+CC assessments

--1 group work synthesis adaptations
+-1 group work summary adaptations

--1 individual tabletop exam
+-1 individual written exam

-Coordinates of the person(s) in charge (tel/mail): 06.43.65.03.98
+Contact details of the person(s) in charge (phone/email): 643 65 03 98

 laurent.gavotte@umontpellier.fr/anne-sophie.gosselin-grenet@umontpellier.fr, catherine.moulia@umontpellier.fr, mathieu.sicard@umontpellier.fr